TechDufus/TravLang/CONTRIBUTING.md

 ## Collective maintenance

-Proposing changes to the OCaml compiler contribution generates "maintenance work" for other people.
+Proposing changes to the travlang compiler contribution generates "maintenance work" for other people.
 Maintenance work includes, for
 example: